Tambara-Yamagami Categories over the Reals: The Non-Split Case

 Any element of $\bb C\otimes_{\bb R}\bb C$ can be given such a decomposition.

-\begin{note} In order to derive the following pentagon equations, we make the convention that at every stage, complex scalars should be passed to the input of the rightmost tensor factor of $m$ that appears in the morphism. \end{note}
+With these conventions in place, we can derive the following pentagon equations by applying the rightmost factor convention, see Note \ref{Note:RightmostFactor}.

-Any change in the basis vectors can be achieved by a transformation of the following form:
+Any change in the basis vectors can be achieved by a transformation of the following form

-where $\varphi, \psi$ and $\omega$ are complex valued functions, and $\theta$ is real.
-Under such a change of basis, the associator coefficients change in the following way:
+where $\varphi$, $\psi$ and $\omega$ are complex-valued functions, and $\theta$ is real-valued.
+Under such a change of basis, the associator coefficients change in the following way

-We will save the analysis of how $\gamma$ changes until later in the paper.
-Unlike the classical and quaternionic cases, Equation \ref{Basis1} does not allow us to trivialize $\alpha$.
-Normally we would set $\theta=\alpha_1^{-1}$, but this doesn't make sense, because in general $\alpha_1$ may take on complex values.
-However, Equation \ref{Complex3} does show us that $|\alpha|=\delta|\alpha_1|$.
-Thus by setting
+The function $\gamma$ also changes, but we will not need to consider this until the proof of Theorem \ref{Thm:TYComplex}.
+Unlike the split and quaternionic cases, Equation \ref{Basis1} does not allow us to trivialize $\alpha$.
+We would set $\theta=\alpha_1^{-1}$ in those cases but in the current case $\alpha_1$ may take on complex values, while $\theta$ is real valued.
+Despite this, Equation \ref{Complex3} implies that $|\alpha|=\delta|\alpha_1|$.
+Thus, by setting